Behaviour & Attendance

 The children are encouraged towards self-discipline and maturity in an environment where caring for one another and for property is valued highly.
 Respect for themselves and for one another is taught in the context of Gospel teaching – loving your neighbour and treating others as you would wish to be treated.
 Indeed, this lies at the heart of the school’s mission.
 The children themselves have played an important part in helping formulate our Behaviour Policy by offering guidelines of acceptable behaviour.
 Good, firm but fair discipline in the classroom is essential for effective teaching to take place.

 Strategies and sanctions for dealing with unacceptable behaviour are common to each class.
 Teachers, Learning Support Assistants, Midday Meals Supervisors, Support Staff and parents work together and if there is concern about a child’s behaviour, parents will always be consulted.
 We expect high standards of behaviour.
-This is outlined within the School Behaviour Policy and Home School Agreement.
+This is outlined within the Behaviour, Discipline and Anti-bullying Policy and Home School Agreement.
 These are made available when a child commences school.

 Attendance and Punctuality